unstoppabledomains/resolution-java/README.md

 ### On codebase updates

-- [CHANGELOG.md](CHANGELOG.md) will be updated with the listed changes, and the client version in [client.json](src/main/resources/com/unstoppabledomains/client/client.json) will be incremented.
+- Contributors should update [CHANGELOG.md](CHANGELOG.md) with the listed changes, and increment the client version in [client.json](src/main/resources/com/unstoppabledomains/client/client.json).

 ### New packages